SolanKeir/aeca-scm-authorship/README.md

 To support this authorship statement, a detailed side-by-side comparison is available:

 **[SCM Attribution Comparison Document](https://github.com/SolanKeir/aeca-scm-authorship/blob/main/SCM%20Attribution%20Comparison%20Document_06-07-2025.pdf)**
-Outlines terminology, logic, and structural overlap between AECA/SCM and the derivative version recently published without citation.
+Outlines terminology, logic, and structural overlap between AECA/SCM and the derivative version recently published without citation.-->

 *A timestamped copy of this comparison is retained as a public and academic integrity safeguard.*